Wonder Whiteboard Series: SOGIE Equality Bill

 Say it louder for the people in the back: Pinoys sound off on why the Anti-Discrimination Bill needs to be passed

 One recurring rebuttal in the drawn-out discussion on laws affecting the LGBTQIA+ is: I accept them and this country accepts them…how is this not enough?
 While members of the community and their allies (accustomed to making a case for rights supposedly fundamental) are happy to oblige and provide answers, it’s worth looking into this mentality shared by many a Filipino first and foremost.

 Our being loving, hospitable and karinyoso among other classic Pinoy traits has led us to wear acceptance of others somewhat like a badge of honor.
 “The Global Divide on Homosexuality” report by Pew Research Center is proof of that.
 Revealing impressive figures that bode well for the country, the 2013 report shows that the Philippines is the second most gay-friendly country in the Asia-Pacific region (overall, 10th in the world) with 73% of Filipinos agreeing that “homosexuality should be accepted by society.”

-The violating scenarios above are just the tip of the iceberg for the LGBTQ+ community; and without national legislation, any and all discriminatory offenses can continue on without justice having to be served.
+The violating scenarios above are just the tip of the iceberg for the LGBTQIA+ community; and without national legislation, any and all discriminatory offenses can continue on without justice served.
 This is why mere acceptance is not enough.
-This is why we need the SOGIE Equality Bill.
+This is why, and as the individuals ahead point out, the SOGIE Equality Bill is urgently needed.

 Art Alexandra Lara